Jaredslocker21/organic_cat/README.md

 ## The-Strategy-Plane

 ### Site-Goals
-* Organic Cat is a Busines to Consumer B-2 E-Commerce website.
+* Organic Cat is a Busines to Consumer- B-2C, E-Commerce website.

+- The sites primary audience will be people who love cats and are interested in organic treats and natural materials.
+- Old, young, and everyone who owns a cat.
+- Market Analysis shows massive growth in this area and further that Organic and Sustainable product demands are on the rise.

 * Deploy a Full Stack E-Commerce website, including STRIPE payments, additionally with back-end administration.